 Have your privacy officer conduct random weekly checks, possibly at the end of a work day.
 All papers, notes, post-its, or any other documents containing sensitive information should be shredded immediately.
-Removeable media, such as CDs, floppy disks, or memory sticks should be confiscated.
+Removable media, such as CDs, floppy disks, or memory sticks should be confiscated.

 Upper Management Support